y-lohse/bjj/_drafts/2014-07-22-reversed-bjj-paradigm.md

 	</figcaption>
 </figure>

 This is simply a more sustainable way to learn.
 Learning the basics of a technique may be a little shorter than learning a concept but a concept gives you the basic for several techniques at once.
-A concept can usually be applied to several positions as well.

 # A rather obvious example